3outeille/dvc-get-started-mnist/README.md

   hidden layer.
 The second is a deeper network with a convolution layer, max pooling, dropout, and a hidden dense layer.
 Various parameters of these networks can be set in `params.yaml`.
 The metrics produced as the output are also compiled into models in this file.
-The metrics can be turned on-and-off in the parameters.
+The metrics can be turned on-and-off in `params.yaml` as described above.

-- `src/train.py`: Trains the neural network supplied by `src/models.py` with the data in `data/preprocessed/`.
+- `src/train.py`: Trains the specific neural network returned by `src/models.py` with the data in `data/preprocessed/`.
 It produces `train.log.csv` plots file during the training that contains various metrics for each epoch, and `models/model.h5` file at the end.